maxgallup/tailscale-status/README.md

 ![menu image](pics/screenshot.png)

+### Compatibility: pre-gnome45
+* Due to breaking changes addded in Gnome45, two versions of this extension will have to be supported: pre-gnome45 and post-gnome45. **This branch is pre-gnome45.**

 ### Features
 * Copy address of any node by clicking it in the menu
     * 💻 - your own computer